Memento Composite

 Portrait indexes may be imported into new projects, or into a previously-saved project to overwrite the previous import.

-Select the index file and then open it.
+Select the index file and then click "Open" to begin the import process.

-• If your index contains properly formatted Header row (labels indicating what data is available). it will simply import the portraits and their associated data.
+• If your index contains an header row (labels indicating the available data), it will automatically import the portraits along with their associated data.

 Using the Index Column Name wizard